polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     ![The Azure Stack Hub Taxonomy displays as previously described.](images/Whiteboarddesignsessiontrainerguide-AzureStackimages/media/image5.png "Azure Stack Hub Taxonomy")

-9. Create a networks design.
+1. Create a networks design.

     Design network connectivity between Contoso's on-premises locations and resources hosted in Azure public and/or implemented by leveraging Azure Stack portfolio.

-    -   The initial proof of concept will start with providing a S2S VPN between the virtual network the Azure Web App is connected to and Azure Stack Hub and another S2S Gateway between the Azure Stack Hub datacenter in FT and the Contoso Regional HQ.
+    -   The initial proof of concept will involve providing a S2S VPN between the virtual network the Azure Web App is connected to and Azure Stack Hub and another S2S Gateway between the Azure Stack Hub datacenter in FT and the Contoso Regional HQ.

     -   For the future, both S2S and ExpressRoute will be configured for routing using BGP ensuring the best connections possible and one set of configurations for routing.
 FT will provide the Public ASN number for the routes from their datacenter network in Dallas.
-FT will also configure the BGP connections between their datacenter and the new routers On-Premises at the Contoso Dallas office.
-Contoso's Public IP Space will be leveraged along with the addition of Public IP space from FT.
+FT will also configure the BGP connections between their datacenter and the routers residing in the on-premises Contoso Dallas location.
+The connection will be established by referencing Contoso's public IP address space and FT's public IP adress space.

+    -   As described earlier, connectivity between virtual networks that are part of each of the Mortgage Applications intance hosted in each Azure Stack Hub regions will be established by using VNet-to-VNet connectivity.

 ## Checklist of preferred objection handling